clnt/scrubber-laravel/README.md

 If using the default location, create a `scrubber.php` file at the root of your Laravel project.
 If using an alternative then set the absolute path in the `config/scrubber.php` file.

+- A field can have a `primary_key` defined on it if you want to use an alternative column to fetch database records, the default is `id`.
+- A field can have a `handler` defined on it if you wish to override the detected handler.
+- A field can have a `type` defined on it which can be used to define the field as a certain data type such as `pid` for GDPR purposes (this is useful in the methods listed further down)

 Here is an example configuration used in the unit tests:

 ```php